 2021-2024 Strategic Plan Initiatives - The 2021-2024 Strategic Plan adopted by the Board of County Supervisors (BOCS) has visionary goals that are critical to the Department of Facilities & Fleet Management (FFM).
 The department comprises a workforce in multiple lines of business.
 Goal 4: Quality Education & Workforce Development of the County Strategic Plan presents an opportunity for FFM to develop young county residents for future full-time employment with the County.
 To meet this goal and to recruit talented people to work for the County and the Department, FFM has developed an internship/apprenticeship program.
-The Department will develop partnerships with Prince William County (PWC) public schools and Commonwealth of Virginia workforce programs to develop young county residents looking to enter the local workforce.
+The Department will develop partnerships with Prince William County (PWC) public schools and Commonwealth of Virginia workforce programs to develop young people to work in trade positions.
+This program will provide job shadowing and paid internships for young county residents looking to enter the local workforce.
 Further, the program will include an internship component to provide college students a pathway to professional staff positions within the department.
 FFM is striving to achieve the BOCS' goal while simultaneously building the department's future workforce.